jamestsakalos/climenv/cran-comments.md

 > Check that the user's options, par or working directory are not changed

-We have made sure to restore the users's options throughout the package.
+We have restored user options to default settings throughout the package.